Probate Litigation in Denison: Your Trusted Lawyers

 The process follows these steps:

-Filing & Posting
+Filing & Posting in Denison

 The executor will file a notice of the death with the appropriate court.
 Here in Denison, that would be the Grayson County Court.
 A clerk of the court will post a formal notice of the death, which is the opportunity for anyone who wishes to contest the will to come forward.

-Validating the Will
+Validating the Will in Texas Probate Court

 Probate Court will need to affirm that the will is valid.
 This is where having a will that was prepared by an attorney is exceptionally valuable.
 It’s true that courts can acknowledge the validity of a will that is written privately.
 Suffice it to say though, such wills are far more likely to be contested than is a tightly drafted document done by someone schooled in the nuances of Texas law.

-Identifying Assets
+Identifying Assets for Distribution

 Everything the deceased left behind has to be found.
 That includes cash in all their bank accounts, the value of stock portfolios, deeds to real estate, ownership titles to a vehicle, a list of all personal property, and most anything else that a human being could own at their death.
 A part of this process includes valuing the assets.
 It’s not uncommon for a will to give percentages of their net worth to beneficiaries.
 The value of non-cash assets will impact what that net worth is.